Metastatic Breast Cancer

 As a general rule, metastatic breast cancer is not curable.
 Treatment has been proven to improve survival, but treatments with tolerable side effects are preferred in order to maintain quality of life.
 Goals of therapy should be palliation of symptoms associated with the disease and prolongation of life.

 HR positive and HER2 negative tumors

-The majority of these patients can be treated initially with endocrine therapy.
+These patients can be treated initially with endocrine therapy.
 However, responses are not immediate; therefore the clinician must know if the wait time is acceptable or not.

 Wait time for a response of 3 months is not acceptable (patients with symptomatic disease or important or rapidly progressing visceral organ involvement ["visceral crisis"]): chemotherapy-based treatment should be applied.